GoFightNguyen/GetProgrammingWithFSharp/Unit2_HelloFSharp/Lesson4_SayingALittleDoingALot.md

-This unit focuses on the core foundational elements of F# as a language.

-Goals:
-* understand the basic syntax structure and philosophy of F#
-* gain experience working with its rich type inference
-* gain experience with expressions and statements
-* understand the benefits of immutable data

-## Lesson 4.
+# Lesson 4.
 Saying a little, doing a lot
 F# aims to give the developer a powerful, static type system with an extremely lightweight syntax.
 In F#, the overall emphasis is to enable you to solve _complex_ problems with _simple_ code.

-### 4.1 Binding values in F#
+## 4.1 Binding values in F#
 The `let` keyword binds values to symbols.
 The value could be a primitive type to an object to a function, basically anything.
 ```fsharp